dusanmitrovic98/AdvancedDataStructures/README.md

         A tree data structure in which each internal node has exactly four children.

 [ ] 29.
 Octrees | status: PENDING
+        A tree data structure in which each internal node has exactly eight children.

 [ ] 30.
 K-D Trees | status: PENDING